-Which animal models and methods will you use during this project?
-Explain why these models and methods cause the least pain, suffering, distress, or lasting harm to the animals.
+Why are the animals, models and methods you will use the best to meet your objectives?
+Why will your approach cause the least pain, suffering, distress or lasting harm?

 Specific pathogen-free (SPF) common carp, Atlantic salmon and rainbow trout will be used for the antisera production under this License.
 Those species are the most relevant for UK aquaculture industry.
 The laboratory has more than 50 years of husbandry experience with these species.
 Variation in response between animals is minimised by size grading, and prior group holding in common conditions.
 Consideration is given to providing an appropriate environment, including enrichment such as shading and/or refuges, during experiments.
 Stock density, water current and conspecifics that promote social behaviour, plus nutritionally complete diets are carefully considered throughout the animal holding.
 Fish are stocked into experimental tanks by staff experienced in fish handling and are routinely acclimated after stocking prior to study initiation.